UdayJaju24/dashboard/README.md

        getActivities();
     }, []);
   ```
-  ***And I have commented the complete code in ActivityChart.jsx file below current code which fetches the data from json file on localhost and visulises the data.***
+**Note:** And I have commented the complete code in ActivityChart.jsx file below current code which fetches the data from json file on localhost and visulises the data.

-5. Visualize Data
+5. Visualize Data:

-Install Highcharts and Highcharts React wrapper
+- Install Highcharts and Highcharts React wrapper
 ```
 npm install highcharts highcharts-react-official
 ```
-We have used Highcharts for visualization.
+- We have used Highcharts for visualization.
 Then Highcharts options are configured to display a 3D pie chart, including chart type, 3D settings, title, tooltip, plot options, and series data.
 A table displays the total counts for each activity metric per developer, providing a clear overview of contributions.
 ```
 // Configure Highcharts options const options = {